adap/flower/examples/quickstart_fastai/README.md

 poetry shell
 ```

-If you are an M1 Mac user you might experience clang-related errors during the poetry installation.
+If you are an M1 Mac user you might experience clang-related errors during the Poetry installation.
 In this case we recommend you to install the packages in an alternative manner (in your favourite isolated environment):

 ```shell
 python3 -m pip install -r requirements.txt
 ```

-Poetry will install all your dependencies in a newly created virtual environment.
 To verify that everything works correctly you can run the following command:

 ```shell
 python3 -c "import flwr"